 I am an Assistant Professor and Applied Biostatistician in the Department of Oncology and the Department of Health Research Methods, Evidence, & Impact (formerly Clinical Epidemiology & Biostatistics) at McMaster University in Hamilton, Canada.

-I am a collaborative biostatistician that works with clinical researchers on projects including clinical trials, diagnostic studies, systematic reviews and meta-analysis in clinical areas such as emergency medicine, oncology, venous thrombosis and surgery.
+I collaborate and consult with clinical investigators on health research projects (clinical trials, diagnostic studies, pilot studies, meta-analyses etc. ) in clinical areas such as oncology, venous thrombosis, emergency medicine and surgery.

 HRM 730 – Introduction to Research Methods for Randomized Controlled Trials